tmanundercover/The-Handsomest-Nerd-Playground/docs/how-to-use-README.md

 1. Define the feature requirements and data model
 2. Create necessary TypeScript interfaces in /types
 3. Implement Firebase repository layer for data operations
-4. Create controller for business logic
-5. Develop UI components following the component hierarchy
+4. Develop UI components following the component hierarchy
-6. Add error handling and loading states
+5. Add error handling and loading states
-7. Implement proper TypeScript types and validations
+6. Implement proper TypeScript types and validations
-8. Add feature-specific styling using styled-components
+7. Add feature-specific styling using styled-components
-9. Write unit tests for components and functions
+8. Write unit tests for components and functions

 Technical Constraints:
 - Use functional components with hooks